tatwik-sai/BitControl/README.md

 Follow these steps to install and run BitControl:

 1.  **Flash Code to Micro:bit:**
-    * Copy the the `mictobit-proj.hex` file onto your micro:bit using a suitable data transfer cable.
+    * Copy the `bit_control.hex` file onto your micro:bit using a suitable data transfer cable.

 2.  **Enable Bluetooth on PC:**
     * Ensure that Bluetooth is turned on your PC.